All Episodes

 This cannot be business as usual.

-They have killed a leader of MAGA In a most brutal way.
+They have killed a leader of MAGA in a most brutal way.

-And until you signal to our side that you're going to take this seriously, sure, you can find the killer and in that network, and that will yield you something.
+And until you signal to our side that you're going to take this seriously, sure, you can find the killer in that network, and that will yield you something.

 I think at the end of the day, there has to be justice for Charlie, and that will be it.